shengyp/TKGCPL_Reading/README.md

-# Reading-List in embedding models for temporal knowledge base completion
+# Reading-List in embedding models of entities and relations for temporal knowledge base completion

 Here is a list of recent publications about **Embedding models of entities and relationships for temporal knowledge base completion**.
 (Update on **Nov 26th, 2020**) <br>